Goldschmidt helps Cardinals beat Cubs for 13th straight win - WHIZ News

 Cardinals: Added RHP Dakota Hudson as the 29th man for the doubleheader.
 He is coming back from Tommy John a year ago. … SS Edmundo Sosa was hit by a pitch in the sixth and replaced by Paul DeJong.

 Cubs: Placed C Robinson Chirinos on the 10-day injured list with a left oblique strain and recalled outfielder Greg Deichmann from Triple-A Iowa.
 Ross said Chirinos will miss the remainder of the season.
-RHP Jason Adam was promoted from Iowa to serve as the 29th man for the doubleheader.
+RHP Jason Adam was promoted from Iowa to serve as the 29th man for the doubleheader and struck out the side in the seventh.
+Adam came back after a gruesome left ankle break — the bone tore through his skin — in the minors in May.

 UP NEXT